jcm-1/sg3_4-reverse/Docs/Batch Transfer Protocols.md

 		[55 AA]		Magic Number: 2 Bytes
 		[XX XX]		"SYSTEM NAME": 2 Bytes.
 		[42]		Message Type: 1 byte.
-"B", probably meaning "BATCH" [50] 		Message Subtype: 1 Byte.
-"P", probably meaning "PAGE" [00]        Unknown A: 1 Byte.
+"B", probably meaning "BATCH" [47] 		Message Subtype: 1 Byte.
+"G", probably meaning "GO!"
+        [00]        Unknown A: 1 Byte.
 Value always seems to be [00] [00]		Unknown B: 1 Byte.
-Value always seems to be [00] [XX]		SYSTEM NAME Checksummed
+Value always seems to be [00] [XX]		Header Checksum: 1 Byte
                       xor first byte with 2nd byte, then xor result with 0x20, then xor result with 0xDA

 	If the receiver's SYSTEM NAME matches what is sent, the receiver will respond with:
 		[AA AA AA AA AA]	Acknowledge - 5 Bytes

 	If the receiver's SYSTEM NAME does not match what is sent, the receiver will not respond.
        The Initiator will try to initate four more times before giving up and printing "NO ACCESS" on the screen.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~